Which is better, Ipamorelin or GHRP-2?

 Ipamorelin and GHRP-2 are both ghrelin receptor agonists studied for pulsatile growth hormone release, but they are consistently distinguished by selectivity profile.
 Ipamorelin is generally characterized as a more selective secretagogue with a narrower side-effect window, while GHRP-2 is associated with broader receptor activity and more pronounced ancillary effects.

 Both compounds act on the ghrelin receptor (GHSR-1a), but GHRP-2 is associated with stronger cortisol and prolactin stimulation alongside GH release.
-Ipamorelin is specifically noted in the research literature for its comparative selectivity — it stimulates GH release with minimal impact on cortisol, prolactin, or ACTH, which is a key distinction in protocol planning discussions.
+Ipamorelin is specifically noted in the research literature for its comparative selectivity, stimulating GH release with minimal impact on cortisol, prolactin, or ACTH, which is a key distinction in protocol planning discussions.

 Both compounds are typically studied at similar frequency intervals, and both are often compared in the context of pairing with a GHRH analog such as CJC-1295.
 The choice between them in protocol literature often comes down to tolerability preference and whether the research question requires a cleaner secretagogue signal or accepts the broader hormonal effects associated with GHRP-2.